top of page

 Ann Wirre

-Ann Wiirre, felt starting the NWIAA L Chapter was an exciting opportunity to connect women in agriculture in service of our rural and urban communities.
+Ann Wirre, felt starting the Tampa NWIAA Chapter was an exciting opportunity to connect women in agriculture in service of our rural and urban communities.
 We have a growing urban agricultural sector and helping each other develop and grow our agri-businesses while committing ourselves to education and partnerships with community organizations will ensure that healthy local, fresh food will be available for generations to come.

 Ann is an entrepreneur, wife, and mother to two adult young men.
 She is from a long line of Minnesota farmers and passionate gardeners.
 When she moved to Florida in 2006 she had a passion for growing the local fruits and vegetables.